How Fun Might Move the World: Cass Sunstein

 How to have a good time in the revolution

 I don't have anything good to say about communism, and Emma Goldman was a communist, but she had one very good thing to say herself, which is, "I will participate in no revolution in which they do not dance."
 That was about social movements, generally, that if you lose your capacity to dance, heads might roll, and, in any case, it's not going to work as well.

-A Selection of Cass Sunstein’s Work
+Cass Sunstein’s Work